secnot/uva-onlinejudge-solutions/Dynamic_Programming.md

 ```

 Which computed **fibonacci(38)** in 0.096 seconds more than fast enough in most cases, but sometimes
-python's recursion depth limit makes a iterative solution the only alternative:
+python's recursion depth limit makes an iterative solution the only alternative:

 ```python
 def fibonacci(n):